blackvitriol/flutter_flask/Frontend/README.md

 This is a flutter project, go into the ocr_1 folder.

 ## Running
-Ensure you have flutter installed ! duh
+Ensure you have Dart and Flutter installed ! duh
 Then run in your console:

 **Web App**: